-A, --action [flag]action

 -k, --keep-http

 When viewing files using HTTP, feh normally deletes the local copies after viewing, or, if caching, on exit.
-This option prevents this so that you get to keep the local copies.
-They will be in /tmp with “feh” in the name.
+This option permanently stores them on disk, either in the directory specified by --output-dir, or in the current working directory.

 -l, --list

 Don't display images.
-Analyse them and display an
+Analyze them and display an

 ls(1) - style listing.
 Useful in scripts to hunt out images of a certain size/resolution/type etc.